Egídio Guerra de Freitas

 Fellow Since 2001

-This profile was prepared when Egídio Guerra De Freitas was elected to the Ashoka Fellowship in 2001.
+This description of Egídio Guerra de Freitas's work was prepared when Egídio Guerra de Freitas was elected to the Ashoka Fellowship in 2001.

 The New Idea